 Perth’s Matagarup Bridge links the entertainment precinct at Burswood Peninsula with East Perth and the City.

-The range of stakeholders potentially impacted by the construction spanned the full range of cultural, environmental, commercial and recreational interests.
+Closing the river affects everyone.
+Stakeholders potentially impacted by the construction spanned the full range of cultural, environmental, commercial and recreational interests.

 And as construction advanced, an Australian-first series of dynamic tests were needed to meet the engineering requirements for public access.
 The events required the recruitment and activation of more than 1,200 people for the first stage, and then a specialist group to carry out synchronised exercises.